pepebonet/pepebonet/README.md

 ### Hi there 👋

-I am Pepe, a fourth year Ph.D. student in the field of computational biology.
-In short, I build machine learning models that can better solve biological problems.
-Currently working on how to develop my tech skills and building a company to give value to other companies through AI and ML.
+I  am Pepe, a former Computational Ph.D. student building a tech consulting service company.
+The main goal is to bring business value to companies through AI, ML, and data visualization.

 Do you want to know more about me? [pepesjourney.com](https://www.pepesjourney.com/)